rfdrake/tel/README.md

 through Perl's Expect.pm.
 Most of that is available directly in the telrc files without modifying the code in tel.

-# I don't need to convince you!

-I'm not your mommy and this isn't brussel sprouts.
-This has been refined over 3 jobs and about 10 years to be very effective in my particular environment.
+# clogin style arguments

+## use '-c' command line to send commands

+Example:
+    tel -c 'show ver; show ip int br' sw1-cisco-device

+## or use -x to send a script to run

+Example:
+    cat <<EOF>commands.txt
+    conf t
+     int vlan2
+      description Hello
+    end
+    wr
+    EOF

+    tel -x commands.txt sw1-cisco-device

+# Bugs and stuff

 Use it, or modify it for your own use if you think it's useful.

-Or don't.
+Please let me know if you find bugs or want new features.